One-hundred and five candles

 you make your big light-sabre sweep.

-From sixty onwards you experience
+From sixty onwards, you experience

 what it’s like to be caught inside some

-cheerful waxwork montage, sixty two
+cheerful waxwork montage, sixty-two

-and three, especially, arousing your
+and sixty-three, especially, arousing your

 long-forgotten enthusiasm for years